Trusted Northwest Suburban Law Firm

 SB627 is being hailed by organizations like Mothers Against Drunk Driving (MAAD) and the Alliance Against Intoxicated Motorists (AAIM) as an exemplary measure by the state of Illinois.
 Illinois remains a MAAD “five-star state” for its efforts to keep drunk drivers off the roads and provide harsher penalties to offenders.

 An attorney can be helpful in explaining your rights in light of the new law.
-If ever you find yourself or someone you know in need of legal assistance for a DUI offense, please call us at 847.944.9400 or request a free case evaluation below.
+If ever you find yourself or someone you know in need of legal assistance for a DUI offense, please request a case evaluation below.